nkabbara/nkabbara.github.io/docs/notes-on-meditation.md

 ## States of Mind

-Your mind is contracted.
-All your energy, attention and consciousness seems to be living in your head.
+Contracted: all your energy, attention and consciousness seems to be living in your head.
+You can't get out of your head.

-Your mind is diffused.
-It seems like your attention is outside your body completely and you are not in control of your actions and your words.
+Diffused: it seems like your attention is completely outside you and you are not in control of your actions and your words.

 <br>